shahadpichen/zerodrive/README.md

    ```bash
    npm start
    ```
-4. Visit localhost:3000 in your browser to start using Private Drive.
+4. Visit localhost:3000 in your browser to start using ZeroDrive.

 ## Contact